 Within smart manufacturing environments, tech teams can operate as Voice of the Customer data collection units.
 Field operations and technical service teams often inhabit the front lines of the equipment-software user interface.

-When tech teams only enter the business or operations equation when there is an anomaly, they are reactive, rather than proactive.
-Their tactical role impacts end user experience.
+Often, when tech teams enter the business or operations equation when there is an anomaly, they are reactive, rather than proactive.
+Yet their tactical role impacts end user experience.
 If your equipment and software works flawlessly – which is what your sales team promised – tech team interaction with end users is sporadic.

 When Tech Teams capture end user experience, the Voice of the Customer is observed as well as heard.